Postgraduate Course: Game Design Studio (ARCH11254)

 ||Availability||Available to all students

-Participation in this course is intended to lead to a deep understanding of the issues encountered in detailed non-linear interactions, from sonic, visual, narrative and experiential perspectives.
-Participants will expand their own approaches to understanding and interpreting narrative by developing studies in reactive and/or non-linear environments in response to a supplied project brief.
+Participation in this course is intended to lead to a deep understanding of the issues encountered in detailed non-linear interactions,from sonic,visual,narrative and experiential perspectives.
+Participants will expand their own approaches to understanding and interpreting narrative by developing studies in reactive I non-linear environments in response to supplied material.
 The project uses individual and collaborative tasks and critique to develop work for a participant's professional portfolio.

 Entry Requirements (not applicable to Visiting Students)

 |Academic year 2018/19, Available to all students (SV1)

 Programme Level Learning and Teaching Hours 4,

 Directed Learning and Independent Learning Hours